His dream was to build a railroad using a self-propelled railroad car, one he invented himself, and entice city folk to come to the country.

 The rail tracks are gone, but the historic Strang Carbarn remains, at 79th Street and Santa Fe Drive.
 There is also a Carriage House, past 80th Street, home to the Overland Park Historical Foundation.

-Welcome to Traditions Home, 3220 E. Douglas and the neighborhood of College Hill, with many of Wichita's most beautiful homes (including one designed by Frank Lloyd Wright), kindly neighbors, brick laid streets, mature trees, all centered around a beautiful park and swimming pool.
+Our story begins in Wichita in the College Hill, a neighborhood where you will find stores and restaurants, beautiful homes (including one designed by Frank Lloyd Wright), good neighbors, kindly children, brick-laid streets, mature trees, all centered around a beautiful park and swimming pool.

 For more information about Downtown Overland Park.